 The festival of Dhumavati Jayanti or ‘Dhumavati Mahavidya Jayanti’ as it is popularly known is celebrated as the day when Goddess Dhumavati, a manifestation of Goddess Shakti, incarnated on Earth.
 It falls on the ‘ashtami’ (8th day) during the ‘Shukla Paksha’ (the bright fortnight of moon) in the ‘Jyestha’ month of the Hindu calendar.
 For those following the English calendar, it corresponds to the months of May-June with dates varying every year.
 Dhumavati Jayanti is an auspicious day for Hindus celebrated in honour of Goddess Dhumavati, who is known to be the seventh of the 10 Mahavidyas in the Hindu mythology.
 She is also known to be the most furious form of Goddess Durga.
 By worshipping Maa Dhumavati on this auspicious day, devotees can be relieved from all their problems and sins.
 Dhumavati Jayanti is celebrated with immense excitement and zeal in the whole country.

-Dhumavati Jayanti 2017 was on June 02 Friday
+Dhumavati Jayanti 2024 is on June 14 Friday

 Rituals during Dhumavati Jayanti: